 - the design of durable shelter solutions for internally displaced persons in the post-war era of Iraq with UN-HABITAT, Regional Office for Arab States;

-- potential applications of participatory and inclusive land readjustment (PILaR) for urban expansion and redevelopment in Medellin, Colombia with UN-HABITAT, Main Office in Nairobi;
+- potential applications of participatory and inclusive land readjustment (PILaR) for urban expansion and redevelopment in Bahan, Egypt with UN-HABITAT, Egypt Office; and

 - the balancing of property rights and obligations in land and housing policy discourse in the United States.